 The library was an old building, nothing grand or particularly beautiful, but aged and solid and soaked in years.
 At some stage there had been a suspended ceiling and clad walls, hiding the grey stone, but sense had eventually prevailed, and now hooded lights hung suspended from the dark beams high above the stacks, and the walls were bare and beautiful.
 Well, Rachel thought they were.
 Except in the kids’ section, where they were all primary colours and big-eyed animal posters.
 She skirted it carefully, as if afraid she’d be dragged in, and found a quiet corner between History and Nature.

 She set out a black cloth (it was an old t-shirt that her dad never wore and she was fairly certain he wouldn’t miss) and placed LED candles around its edges.
 Her mum had been less that happy when she’d walked into Rachel’s bedroom to find all the candles burning.
 She’d confiscated the matches and given her a lecture about playing with fire, and hadn’t listened a bit to Rachel’s indignant assertions that she was working, not playing.
 But she had found the LED candles for her in a drawer in the kitchen, so there was that.
-Rachel supposed that lighting candles in the library would probably have been pushing things.
+Rachel supposed that lighting candles in the library would probably have been pushing things anyway.

 Now she sat down cross-legged, closed her eyes and intoned, “Spirits, come to me.
 I am talking to those who have passed beyond.
 Come to me.”